 Don’t ask too few or too many questions

-According to Gong, you’re most likely to nail your discovery call when you ask between 11 to 14 targeted questions, if you’re talking to a middle manager.
+According to Gong, you’re most likely to nail your initial conversation when you ask between 11 to 14 targeted questions, if you’re talking to a middle manager.
 If you’re on the phone with a C-Suite executive, the number of questions you can ask is even smaller.
 They are pressed for time, so the appropriate number of C-Suite questions ranges between 4 to 8 high-quality hits.

 Similarly, your questions don’t have to jump from one problem to another.
 It’s best to limit the number of problems you discuss within the framework of a single call to 3 to 4 issues.